yqthanks/Significant-DBSCAN-python/README.md

 We appreciate citing of this paper if the code/data is used for result comparison, etc.

-Another related survey on statistically-robust clustering is available at [arXiv](https://arxiv.org/pdf/2103.12019.pdf):
+A recent survey on statistically-robust clustering:

-_Xie, Y., Shekhar, S. and Li, Y., 2021.
-Statistically-Robust Clustering Techniques for Mapping Spatial Hotspots: A Survey. arXiv preprint arXiv:2103.12019._
+Xie, Y., Shekhar, S. and Li, Y., 2022.
+Statistically-robust clustering techniques for mapping spatial hotspots: A survey.
+ACM Computing Surveys (CSUR), 55(2), pp.1-38. ([Published](https://dl.acm.org/doi/pdf/10.1145/3487893); [arXiv preprint](https://arxiv.org/pdf/2103.12019.pdf))

 **Sharing code to support reproducible research.**